JHastings46/BayesBall-Forecasting-2026-season/README.md

 - **A forecast** of expected events over the next 200 plate appearances, with a realistic low-to-high range

-The result is a decision-ready table and a set of charts that rank players *while showing how much to trust each ranking* — the difference between a list and a tool.
+The result is a decision ready table and a set of charts that rank players *while showing how much to trust each ranking* — the difference between a list and a tool.

 ---